ulb-sachsen-anhalt/ocr-pipeline/README.md

 The ocr-pipeline can be configured by using different config.ini-files for different workflows.
 These config.ini-files contain the order and parameters of the steps that will be used in the workflow itself.
 Each step needs to be implemented in the steps module.
 There is also a `pipeline` section in the config files, containing information on the executors, as well as valid file extensions for input.
+The pipeline has a global configuration section, including the number of executors, file extensions for input data and workdirs.

 ## Development